CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Meng/_index.md

   - PhD Students
 ---

-Mr. Meng received his BEng in Electronic and Communication Engineering from City University of Hong Kong in 2023.
+Mr. Xinmin MENG (Meng) received his BEng in Electronic and Communication Engineering from City University of Hong Kong in 2023.
 He is now a PhD student co-supervised by Prof. Ray C. C. Cheung and Prof. Hong Yan in the Department of Electrical Engineering, City University of Hong Kong.